armno/testing-angular-with-karma/readme.md

 - `scope.$digest()` actually applies `scope` variables to the template (directive).
 - `element.triggerHandler()` manually triggers DOM events (which is cool!)
 - assertions are done on updated DOM element of the directive.

+### In general
+- PhantomJS can be also used instead of Chrome in karma config.
+- The tutorial writes code first then test.
+I should (and actually am doing) write test first then code after, which is OK since the article is not about TDD but about setting Karma with Angular project.
+- I typed literally every single charater in code examples.
+And eventually found some typos.
+Typing along instead of copy and paste really helps.

+armno - 2014.11.25